Skip to main content

 Port 9223 Already in Use

 Cause: Another MCP server instance or orphaned process is running on port 9223.
-Fix: As of v1.14.0, the server automatically cleans up orphaned MCP processes on startup and falls back to the next available port in the range 9223–9232.
-The bootloader plugin scans all ports automatically — no manual intervention needed.
+Fix: The server automatically cleans up orphaned MCP processes on startup and falls back to the next available port in the range 9223–9232.
+The plugin scans the whole range on launch and picks up whichever port the server bound to.

 Plugin Shows “MCP scanning” or “Retry”

 Cause: The MCP server is not running yet, or all ports 9223–9232 are occupied.
 Fix: Start your MCP client (Claude Code, Cursor, etc.) so the MCP server process starts.
-If you have many stale processes holding ports, restart Claude Desktop to clear them — the next MCP server startup will clean up any remaining orphans automatically.
+On v1.31.0+ the plugin’s watchdog keeps probing and connects on its own the moment a server appears — you don’t need to restart anything.
+If ports are jammed by stale processes from before you upgraded, see Start Here → Last resort; going forward the server’s reaper clears orphans on startup and every 5 minutes automatically.

 Plugin Shows “No MCP server found”

-Cause: The bootloader scanned all ports and found no live MCP server.
+Cause: The plugin scanned every port in 9223–9232 and got no response.
 Fix: Make sure an MCP client is running with figma-console-mcp configured.
 Check figma_get_status from your AI client.

 Orphaned MCP Processes Filling Port Range